Angela's Ashes: Synopsis

 The narrative is told from the point of view of Frank McCourt as a child.
-Born in Brooklyn, New York, on 19 August 1930, Frank (Francis) McCourt is the oldest son of Malachy McCourt and Angela Sheehan McCourt.
+Born in Brooklyn, New York on 19 August 1930, Frank (Francis) McCourt is the oldest son of Malachy McCourt and Angela Sheehan McCourt.
 Both of his parents immigrated from Ireland and married in a shotgun wedding over Angela's pregnancy with Frankie.
-Angela is from Limerick, Ireland, and is fond of music, singing, and dancing.
-Malachy, from Northern Ireland, is an alcoholic known for his "odd manner" and for telling stories about Irish heroes.
+Angela is from Limerick, Ireland, and she is fond of music, singing, and dancing.
+Malachy, from Northern Ireland, is an alcoholic known for his having an "odd manner" and for telling stories about Irish heroes.
 Frankie is said to resemble his father, having a hang-dog face and the same "odd manner."

 In Brooklyn, the McCourts live in modern tenement housing next to a park and share a floor, and an indoor lavatory, with other immigrant families.
 Frankie has four younger siblings in Brooklyn: Malachy, born in 1931; twins Oliver and Eugene, born in 1932; and an infant sister, Margaret, in 1935.

 The family struggles with poverty because Malachy Sr's efforts to find work are complicated by his alcoholism.
-The family's prospects, and Angela's spirits, lift whenever he finds a new job and brings home his wages, but soon he finds himself spending all of his pay packet in pubs, despite Angela's efforts to prevent him from doing so.
+The family's prospects, and Angela's spirits, lift whenever he finds a new job and brings home his wages, but soon he spends all of his pay in pubs despite Angela's efforts to prevent him from doing so.
 Malachy Sr loses each job after a few weeks as a result of his heavy drinking.

-Margaret's birth instills new life into the family: the whole family falls in love with her, Malachy Sr most of all.
+Margaret's birth instills new life into the family: The whole family falls in love with her, Malachy Sr most of all.
 He stops drinking and finds steady work to support the family.
 Due to her parents' ignorance of childhood disease, Margaret lives for only seven weeks.
-With her death, Malachy Sr goes on an alcoholic binge, while Angela suffers severe depression.
-Frank, age four, feeds and cares for his younger siblings, until the neighbours help out.
+With her death, Malachy Sr goes on an alcoholic binge, and Angela suffers severe depression.
+Frank, age 4, feeds and cares for his younger siblings until the neighbours help.
 The neighbours contact Angela's cousins, who in turn recommend the family return to Ireland.
-Angela is pregnant as they return to Ireland from America, though she loses the child shortly after moving to Limerick.
+Angela is pregnant as they return to Ireland from America, but she loses the child shortly after moving to Limerick.

 The Great Depression strikes Ireland even harder than it does the United States.
 The family first goes to Malachy's family home in Toome in County Antrim, where his parents tell them there is no work.
 He tries Dublin, hoping for a pension from his fighting days, but that does not materialise.
-They settle in Angela's original hometown, Limerick.
+They settle in Angela's original hometown of Limerick.
 Conditions for poor families are miserable.
 Malachy Sr finds it difficult to find work because of his Northern Irish accent and mannerisms, and the boys are mocked for their American accents.